A Sincere T'filah Can Change the World

 of heaven never close for tears.It starts of with an inspirational video that is song by the kinderlach.
 It helps one realize

 that when we wonder from where does the help come from, as we look and cry out for it.
 David Hamelech writes that we have

 to know that it all comes from Hashem.
 All our help and everything comes from Hashem.
 Hashem aranges it all.
 So close your

 eyes and listen and tell Hashem you believe in Him and trust in Him that it all comes from Him.

-her heart out to Hashem.
+and pouring her heart out to Hashem.
 She heard that a holy rav had come to town.
-She asked her husband to go and get
+She asked her husband to

-a bracha (blessing) from him.
+go and get a bracha (blessing) from him.
 The man got up and went to the rav.
-After explaining his urgency to the gabbai
+After explaining his urgency

 wife's simple tefilos just reached the heavenly throne (kisei hakavod).
 The man was so startled, he thanked

 rav to explain what just happened.
 The rav told the gabbai , "I saw up in shamayim that the baby was destined to

 die and there was nothing to be done, but because of the mother's simple tefilah, the decree was changed.